-Compared to an average typical photo frame, you’ll notice the materials used to make the Aura are on the higher end.
-It looks like a high quality photo frame—even the power cable, which is covered in braided cloth.
-At 9.7 inches, the display is larger than many.
-More importantly, that display is far more capable than most.
-It has a resolution of 2048 x 1536 pixels.
+As you compare the Aura to an average typical photo frame, you’ll notice the materials used to make the Aura are on the higher end.
+The power cable is covered in braided cloth.
+The display is larger than many, and more importantly, is far more capable than most.
+The Aura Sawyer’s has a resolution of 2048 x 1536 pixels.
 That’s 264 PPI, which puts this digital photo frame in the same league as some heavy-hitting tablets.
 The display isn’t just high resolution, it also displays a high degree of colour accuracy.
 The Sawyer also features a built-in light sensor that adjusts the screen brightness based on ambient light.
 This prevents the image from looking dim in bright light, or from having details blown out by too much back-lighting in a dark room.

 Another great feature the Sawyer offers is integrated touch strips on the frame edge.
 My original Aura frame lacks this feature, and I really wish it had it.
 The touch edge lets you interact with photos directly on the display (liking photos, deleting unwanted ones, swiping forward and back) without touching the glass.
 This prevents smudgy fingerprints all over your photos.

 The app also adds to the experience.
 It’s easy to add photos to your frame (or multiple frames, if you own more than one or have been invited to share with another) from anywhere.
 Just snap a photo on your smartphone and select it in the Aura app.
 Aura’s software does a great job of optimizing photos by screen and photo orientation, and even helps to prevent poor (blurry) shots from making an appearance.